fhellwig/denormalize/README.md

 - Performs the inverse of the `createPropertyName` function.
 Calling `parsePropertyName('parts[5].supplier.address.city')` returns the array `['parts', 5, 'supplier', 'address', 'city']`.

-## Advanced Functions

 `denormalizeProperties(data)`

 - Given an object or an array, creates a map of property names to property values.
-For example, calling this function with the data in the example above would return the following map object:
+For example, calling this function with the data in the example above returns the following map object:

 ```javascript
 {